LangGraph-GUI/LangGraph-GUI-Qt/README.md

 ![](condition.webp)

 ### Other Resource
-If you want to learn LangGraph, we have LangGraph for dummy : [LangGraph-learn](https://github.com/LangGraph-GUI/LangGraph-learn)
+If you want to learn more about LangGraph, we have LangGraph for dummy : [LangGraph-learn](https://github.com/LangGraph-GUI/LangGraph-learn)

 ## Environment Setup